Revolutionary-Games/Thrive/doc/style_guide.md

   - `rect` (when related to class names and variables holding instances of those classes)

-- Variables and functions are camelCase or PascalCase depending on their visibilty.
+- Variables and functions are camelCase or PascalCase depending on their visibility.
 Classes are PascalCase with leading upper case.
 StyleCop enforces these rules.
 Constants are all upper case with `SNAKE_CASE` (underscores).
 Enums may be PascalCase or `ALL_UPPER_CASE` (but PascalCase is very strongly preferred).